These Pro-Lifers Are Headed to the Women's March on Washington

 “Optics-wise, it looks terrible that any pro-life group would go out and protest women.”

 Other pro-life activists are attracted to the message of women’s empowerment, but they’re not interested in opposing the incoming president.
 “I’m not going to protest Trump’s presidency.
 It’s done.
 It’s over,” said Abby Johnson, a former Planned Parenthood clinic director who started an organization to help anti-abortion health-care workers find jobs that line up with their views.
 “But I do think he needs women to hold him accountable.”
 She listed workplace inequality, the pay gap, and women’s lack of access to health care as issues she wants to see highlighted under the next administration.
 “I’m just planning to go and join the march,” she said.
 “I have no desire to protest or anything like that.”
-Charlotte Glenn Foster, a D.C.-area lawyer who also works as a senior fellow at the Charlotte Lozier Institute—the research arm of the pro-life advocacy group Susan B. Anthony List—said she’s going neither to protest nor to stand in solidarity.
+Catherine Glenn Foster, a D.C.-area lawyer who also works as a senior fellow at the Charlotte Lozier Institute—the research arm of the pro-life advocacy group Susan B. Anthony List—said she’s going neither to protest nor to stand in solidarity.
 “I would rather express that I’m committed to the march’s ideals and would hold all of us to a greater realization of those ideals of non-violence for all,” she said.

 Some groups seem more interested in spinning up controversy than actually participating, though.
 Students for Life of America has invited hundreds of women to attend on Facebook, proclaiming that “we will not sit by as Planned Parenthood, our nation’s abortion Goliath and a sponsor of this march, betrays women into thinking abortion is their only choice.”
 Hawkins, who served in the Bush administration before taking the top job in the campus-based group, complained that Students for Life applied to be a partner in the march and never heard back, although they did receive an email encouraging all students to attend, she said.
 Bland said she was skeptical that any group would be rejected or ignored outright.
 The march has largely been put together by volunteers, many with little or no organizing experience, she said, and as a result, it’s been a little chaotic.